syedaffanhamdani/cs-jokes/ReadMe.md

 what are clouds made of?
 Linux servers mostly!

 # Technical debt
-Any feature that does not get traction from user is a technical debt and should be removed.
+Any feature that does not get traction from the user is a technical debt and should be removed.

 # Good software jokes?
 Why good software jokes are so rare?

-Because first good software needs to exist before we can joke about it.
+Because first, good software needs to exist before we can joke about it.

 # Index 1
 My wife complained that I care more about coding than her.
 I told her that in my array of interests, she is at [1](position 1).
 She was satisfied.

 # Warnings do not matter

-Rich people Like bill gates say money does not matter Beautiful people would say that looks dont matter Programmers say warninings dont matter
+Rich people like Bill Gates say money does not matter Beautiful people would say that looks don't matter Programmers say warnings don't matter

 # Springboot banner

-- Why would spring boot provide hide spring boot banner switch when they themselves provide the banner
+- Why would Spring Boot provide a hide spring boot banner switch when they themselves provide the banner

 # Software Testing

-Which months in the year has 28 days?
+Which months in the year have 28 days?

 all of them.
 Most of them have more than 28.
-Thats how bugs in production happen.
+That's how bugs in production happen.

 # VIM